Connect with others who understand.

 Epithelial ovarian cancer is often diagnosed at a more advanced stage, after it has begun to spread to nearby or more distant tissues.
 The cancer’s stage at diagnosis plays a big role in survival rates:

-In order to determine an individual’s outlook, doctors use prognostic factors — characteristics that increase a person’s chances of having a good or poor outcome.
+To determine outlook, doctors use prognostic factors.
+These characteristics increase a person’s chances of having a good or poor outcome.
 One of the strongest prognostic factors for epithelial tumors is residual disease.
-This is a measure of how much cancer is left in the body after surgery.
+This measures how much cancer is left in the body after surgery.
 People with little or no residual disease are more likely to have a good outlook.
-That is why being treated by a doctor experienced in ovarian cancer can be especially beneficial.
+That’s why being treated by a doctor experienced in ovarian cancer can be especially beneficial.

 Other prognostic factors that increase the chance someone will have a poor outlook include: